Design for Manufacturability: 10 Rules for Cost-Effective CNC Parts

 - Features accessible without multiple setups

-- Thread depths ≤ 2x diameter
+- Thread depths at most 2x diameter

 - External edges chamfered, not filleted